Early Cancer Symptoms

 Frequently Asked Questions

-The first symptom can vary depending on the type of cancer, but common early signs include unexplained weight loss, fatigue, and lumps.
+The first symptom of cancer can vary depending on the type and location of the cancer.
+Common early signs include unexplained weight loss, fatigue, pain, changes in skin appearance, lumps or swelling, persistent cough, and changes in bowel or bladder habits.
+It’s important to consult a doctor for evaluation.